 Paul De Martini

-Paul is also an advisory board member to Chrysalix Energy Venture Capital and several cleantech start-ups.
+Paul is a visiting scholar at Caltech and adjunct faculty at the University of San Francisco.
+He is also an advisor to several cleantech start-ups.
 He was previously chief technology & strategy officer for Cisco’s global Energy Internet of Things business unit and vice president, Advanced Technology at Southern California Edison where he led their grid modernization, distributed energy resource, smart meter and transportation electrification efforts.
 Paul earlier led North American sales and marketing for one of the largest competitive integrated energy services firms.
 He began his career at PG&E in electric system operations, T&D engineering and construction, and power marketing.